Semiparametric bivariate extreme-value copulas: Results

-\section{Simulation study}
+\subsection{Simulation study}

-We conducted a simulation study to test the effectiveness of our method on a wide spectrum of cases with high confidence.
-The simulation study consists of two independent experiments.
-The first one addresses the bias and variance tradeoffs by repeating the estimation process for a large number of different random samples drawn from a fixed copula.
-On the other hand, the second experiment aims to cover an even larger array of extreme-value copulas, but fitting a single random sample for each one and emphasizing total variation assessment.
+We conducted a \gls{ss} to test the effectiveness of \gls{sbevc} on a broad spectrum of cases with high confidence.
+The \gls{ss} consists of three experiments.
+The first one addresses the bias and variance tradeoffs by repeating the estimation process for many random samples drawn from a fixed copula in Table~\ref{tab:evc-families} for several parameter configurations.
+The second experiment covers an even more extensive array of \glspl{evc} while focusing on validation through \gls{tvd}.
+Then, the third one compares \gls{sbevc} with \gls{cobs} in terms of the \gls{rmise} in several scenarios with varying dependence strengths, asymmetries and sample sizes.

+\gls{sbevc} entails numerous non-trivial analytic and geometric transformations.
+Even though we could argue that none of them exceeds a reasonable level of complexity, clever algorithms and powerful computational resources are still needed for it to work in practice.
+In particular, optimization algorithms are vital to finding solutions that maximize~\eqref{eq:loss-function} under memory and time constraints.
+The joint behaviour of all these pieces is difficult to assess from a purely theoretical perspective without simulations.